equibles/stocks-wordpress/readme.md

 #### Parameter "time_format"
 The format of the time as in the PHP format function.

+#### Parameter "cache"
+Whether to cache the API results.
+Default: true.
+We recommend to enable the cache for improved load time.

+#### Parameter "cache_time"
+The maximum duration of the cache in minutes.
+Default: 15.

 ### Where can I report bugs?